Shipping Rates, Terms, & Conditions

 Domestic Priority Mail Small Packages Only*

-- Large or Heavy Orders/Orders over $300 – must be quoted
+- Large or Heavy Orders, or Orders over $399.99 – must be quoted – shipping & full insurance WILL BE invoiced separately.

 Terms & Conditions